Model-agnostic search of gravitational wave echoes in LVK data: LVK data analysis pipeline

-where $M$ is the detector-frame mass for the remnant UCO.
+where $M$ is the detector-frame mass for the remnant \ac{UCO}.
 For typical \ac{CBC} remnants with $M\sim50M_\odot$ and $\chi\sim 0.7$, the echo time delay is of order $t_d\sim \mathcal{O}(0.1)$s.
 We therefore take $\eta\in [1,4]$ to cover a broad range of $\Delta f$ values in our search.
 The relative offset parameter $q_0$ ranging from $0$ to $1$ controls the relative shift of the \acp{QNM} within the frequency band.
-The upper bound of frequency band $f_{\rm max}$ is tied to the $l=m=2$ fundamental \ac{QNM} frequency of a Kerr black hole with the same mass and spin \cite{Berti:2005ys,Berti:2009kk}:
+The upper bound of frequency band $f_{\rm max}$ is tied to the $l=m=2$ fundamental \ac{QNM} frequency of a Kerr \ac{BH} with the same mass and spin, which is well approximated by the analytical fit~\cite{Berti:2005ys,Berti:2009kk}:

-Above $f_{\rm RD}$, the UCO \acp{QNM} have significantly shorter damping times, due to the inefficient trapping of high-frequency modes by the potential barrier at the photon sphere.
-These short-lived modes give rise to the first few echo wavelets~\cite{Rosato:2025byu} and are not targeted in our search.
+Above $f_{\rm RD}$, as $\mathcal{R}_{\rm eff}(f)$ becomes significantly less than 1, Eq.~(\ref{eq:fntaun}) no longer applies, and the high-frequency \acp{QNM} of \ac{UCO} have significantly shorter damping times.
+These short-lived modes give rise to the first few echo wavelets~\cite{Rosato:2025byu} and are better suited to time-domain searches that target burstlike signals~\cite{Tsang:2018uie,Tsang:2019zra,Salemi:2019uea,Conklin:2021cbc,Miani:2023mgl}.
 Conservatively, we set $f_{\rm max} < 1.1 f_{\rm RD}$.
 The lower bound $f_{\rm min}>50\mathrm{Hz}$ is determined by the detector sensitivity.
 To ensure a sufficient number of modes within the frequency band, we require $f_{\rm max}-f_{\rm min}>10\Delta f$.
 The mode width $1/\tau$ is required to satisfy $1/T < 1/\tau < \Delta f$, ensuring that the modes are both frequency-resolved and well separated.
-Since the signal amplitude of interest in a Bayesian search is not expected to greatly exceed the average noise strain $\langle |n_j|\rangle$ in the frequency band, we choose the prior bounds $A^\prime_{\rm min} = \langle |n_j|\rangle/100$ and $A^\prime_{\rm max} = 10\langle |n_j|\rangle$ to ensure convergence.
+Since the signal amplitude of interest in a Bayesian search is not expected to greatly exceed the typical noise level $\langle |n_j|\rangle$ in the frequency band, we choose the prior bounds $A^\prime_{\rm min}=\langle |n_j|\rangle/100$ and $A^\prime_{\rm max}=10\langle |n_j|\rangle$ to ensure convergence.
+Here $\langle |n_j|\rangle$ denotes the typical frequency-domain strain amplitude in the search band, computed directly from the conditioned data used in the analysis by averaging $|d_{I,j}|$ over frequency bins and over the two LIGO detectors.
+For the data used here, this quantity is empirically about $1.2\langle\tilde{P}_I\rangle^{1/2}$ within the frequency band considered, which serves as a reference scale for setting a sufficiently broad prior on $A^\prime$.
 To resolve long-lived \acp{QNM}, the strain data must contain a sufficiently long sequence of echo wavelets.
 For illustration, we take this number to be of order $\mathcal{O}(100)$, corresponding to duration $T\in [100/\Delta f_{\rm min},200/\Delta f_{\rm min}]$ for two benchmark values.

 Table~\ref{tab:parameter} summarizes the parameter settings used in our LVK data search.
 The priors for the six intrinsic search parameters $\Delta f$, $q_0$, $A^\prime$, $\tau$, $f_{\rm min}$ and $f_{\rm max}$ closely follow those adopted in our previous Gaussian-noise analysis~\cite{Wu:2023wfv}.
 For the detector-response parameters, we use the same settings as in our previous O1 study~\cite{Ren:2021xbe}, except that the prior on the relative phase $\phi_{HL,0}$ has been relaxed to cover special sky locations.